status-im/specs/docs/draft/6-payloads.md

   string response_to = 4;
   // Ens name of the sender
   string ens_name = 5;
-  // Chat id, this field is symmetric for public-chats and private group chats,
-  // but asymmetric in case of one-to-ones, as the sender will use the chat-id
-  // of the received, while the receiver will use the chat-id of the sender.
-  // Probably should be the concatenation of sender-pk & receiver-pk in alphabetical order string chat_id = 6;
+  // Chat id is the ID of the chat string chat_id = 6;

   // The type of message (public/one-to-one/private-group-chat)